-I am writing to inform you that the above named person has passed away.
-I enclose a certified copy of the death certificate.
+I am writing to inform you that the above named has died and I enclose a certified copy of the death certificate.

 The deceased passed away without a will.
 The deceased's surviving next of kin entitled to share in the estate are: